US 'will not support' Turkish military operation in northeastern Syria | DW | 07.10.2019

 Grisham also announced that in light of Turkey's planned operations, US troops will be withdrawn from the area near the Syrian-Turkish border.

-NATO Allies agreed on the safe zone in August, but the USA and Turkey are currently in disagreement about how far the zone should extend.
+NATO allies agreed on the safe zone in August, but the US and Turkey are currently in disagreement about how far the zone should extend.

-It is unclear from the announcement whether the USA will be completely withdrawing troops from northern Syria, as Trump announced in December.
+It is unclear from Sunday's announcement whether the US will be completely withdrawing troops from northern Syria, as Trump announced in December.

 Erdogan said that the creation of a safe zone was "key to neutralizing the threat" of US-backed Kurdish militia in the region.